Statistics report that 70% of Digital Transformation projects fail, with $900B being wasted in 2018.

 HappySignals Approach to Digital Transformation

-Creating a goal or desired outcome for a project leads to how you can and should be measuring the project, and this doesn’t mean basic/traditional SLA measurement metrics such as time, costs and budget.
+Creating a goal or desired outcome for a digital transformation project leads you to think about how you should be measuring the project, and this doesn’t mean basic/traditional SLA measurement metrics such as time, costs and budget.

 “Digital Transformation is a really lovely concept, because it’s telling about a journey”